Aditya-A-Sharma/Roop-Parivartanam-2/README.md

 ## How do I install it?

-**If you already have roop installed all you have to do is place the modify.py file in the root folder.**
+**If you already have roop installed all you have to do is place the modify.py file in the root folder and run it via python.**

 **Issues according installation will be closed without ceremony from now on, we cannot handle the amount of requests.**